skip to content

 He is a member of Girton College.

-Mr Zesheng Chen is an MPhil student in the group.
-He received his Bachelor of Engineering in Automation from Zhejiang University in 2022.
+Mr Zesheng Chen is a PhD student in the group.
+He received his Bachelor of Engineering in Automation from Zhejiang University in 2022 and an MPhil in Engineering from Cambridge University in 2023.
 As an undergraduate, he developed and optimized a PCB based digital microfluidic system in his sophomore year (2020).
 Later he began studying the motion patterns of bombyx mori using computer vision methods in his junior year (2021).
-He joined the NanoEngineering group in 2022.
-His current research focuses on electrically tunable FPI arrays.
+His MPhil in the NanoEngineering group was on electrically tunable FPI arrays.
+His research focuses on tunable optoelectronic devices

 He is a member of Corpus Christi College.